-1. Make sure all occupants buckle their safety belts.
-For more information on safety belts and their proper usage, refer to the Seating and safety restraints chapter.

-2. Make sure the headlamps and electrical accessories are off.
+- 1. Make sure all occupants buckle their safety belts.
+For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter. - 2.
+Make sure the headlamps and electrical accessories are off. - Make sure the parking brake is set.

-• Make sure the parking brake is set.
+• Make sure the gearshift is in P (Park).